-Before the 16th-century arrival of the Spanish (see p.
-3 of History and Myth), the Maya used their own written language to record their history, scientific knowledge, and rituals.
-During the conquest, some Spanish missionaries assembled and transcribed Mayan stories such as those collected in the Popol Vuh (see p.
-21 of History and Myth) and the Annals of the Cakchiquels, which describes the history and legends of the Kaqchikel Maya.
-During the colonial period (see p.
-3-6 of History and Myth), several important poets produced works in Spanish, though their work was limited to religious subjects.
-Literature following independence in 1840 (see p.
-7 of History and Myth) largely reflected political divisions of the time's.
+Before the 16th-century arrival of the Spanish (see History and Myth), the Maya used their own written language to record their history, scientific knowledge, and rituals.
+During the conquest, some Spanish missionaries assembled and transcribed Mayan stories such as those collected in the Popol Vuh (see History and Myth) and the Annals of the Cakchiquels, which describes the history and legends of the Kaqchikel Maya.
+During the colonial period (see History and Myth), several important poets produced works in Spanish, though their work was limited to religious subjects.
+Literature following independence in 1840 (see History and Myth) largely reflected political divisions of the times.

-Guatemalan literature began to bloom in the 20th century, even though many writers were forced into exile under Guatemala's successive military dictatorships (see p.
-9-13 of History and Myth).
+Guatemalan literature began to bloom in the 20th century, even though many writers were forced into exile under Guatemala's successive military dictatorships (see History and Myth).
 After spending a decade in Paris, Miguel Ángel Asturias published El Señor Presidente ("The President") which describes life under a ruthless dictator and won the Nobel Prize for Literature in 1967.
-During the civil war (see p.
-13-18 of History and Myth), Guatemala's historically marginalized communities found representation in the genre of testimonios tradition of folk arts and crafts.
-The Maya are known for their vibrant and intricately-patterned woven and embroidered clothing, rugs, blankets, wall hangings, hats, and other textiles.
-Other traditional crafts include ceramics, metalwork, wooden masks, and jade jewelry.

-(testimonials), true-life stories of oppression.
-The most well-known example of this genre is I, Rigoberta Menchú (see p.
-17 of History and Myth).
+During the civil war (see History and Myth), Guatemala's historically marginalized communities found representation in the genre of testimonios (testimonials), true-life stories of oppression.
+The most well-known example of this genre is I, Rigoberta Menchú (see History and Myth).

-Folk Arts and Handicrafts Guatemala has a rich
+Folk Arts and Handicrafts